Ahmed Gaddaf al-Dam

 Ahmed Gaddaf al-Dam (أحمد قذاف الدم; born 1952) is a cousin and former aide of erstwhile Libyan leader Muammar Gaddafi.
 He is Libya's former Special Envoy to Egypt and was a leading figure of the Gaddafi regime and a key member of Gaddafi's inner circle.
+Much of his prominence came through his role as a foreign diplomat for the regime.
+After the outbreak of the Libyan civil war, he fled to Egypt.
+Following the end of the civil war, he remained politically active, including calling for reconciliation between Gaddafi loyalists and the government.

 Biography

 Early life

-Born to a Libyan father and an Egyptian mother in Marsa Matruh in Egypt, Gaddaf al-Dam was educated in military academies and schools in the United Kingdom (where he was classmates with current Egyptian President Abdel Fattah el-Sisi), Turkey, and Pakistan.
+Born to a Libyan father and an Egyptian mother in Marsa Matrouh in Egypt, Gaddaf al-Dam was educated in military academies and schools in the United Kingdom (where he was classmates with current Egyptian President Abdel Fattah el-Sisi), Turkey, and Pakistan.
 His maternal uncles live in the Beheira Governorate in Egypt, and they are from the Awlad Ali tribe, which are tribes located historically in the areas near the Egypt–Libya border.
-He was a cousin of Muammar Gaddafi and younger brother of Said Gaddaf al-Dam, a brigadier general who was described as the second most powerful person in Libya during the 1980s.
+He was a cousin of Muammar Gaddafi and cousin of Said Gaddaf al-Dam, a brigadier general who was described as the second most powerful person in Libya during the 1980s.

 Career under Gaddafi

 Gaddaf al-Dam had a role in Gaddafi's security services, commanding Gaddafi's security battalion in Tobruk, and served as a personal representative of Muammar Gaddafi in his relations with foreign heads of state.
 He was instrumental in funneling Libyan cash and weapons to anti-apartheid activists in South Africa and Robert Mugabe's movement against white minority rule in Zimbabwe.
+Despite starting out in the Gaddafi regime as a military officer and being a trusted confidant, Gaddaf al-Dam mainly served the Libyan government abroad as a foreign diplomat.
+He eventually became Libya's ambassador to Saudi Arabia.
 He later served as Libya's envoy to Egypt and resided in an apartment in the island of Zamalek, which he returned to after the end of the Libyan Civil War.
+Following the restoration of relations between Libya and Egypt in 1989, Gaddaf al-Dam would primarily live in Cairo, with his role as coordinator of relations between Egypt and Libya being regarded as more important than that of the ambassador.